Uminosachi/sd-webui-inpaint-anything/README.md

 from diffusers import StableDiffusionInpaintPipeline pipe = StableDiffusionInpaintPipeline.from_pretrained("Uminosachi/dreamshaper_5-inpainting")
 ```
-* Tips: You can directly drag and drop the inpainted image into the input image field on the Web UI.
+* The model diffusers downloaded is typically stored in your home directory.
+You can find it at `/home/username/.cache/huggingface/hub` for Linux and MacOS users, or at `C:\Users\username\.cache\huggingface\hub` for Windows users.

 ### Cleaner Tab